-For students, the target intent is not “AI apps for school” in general.
-The real task is usually turn long material into usable notes, then write from those notes without losing the source.
-RuTruebenz supports that workflow with Summary AI and Responder.
+For students, the real task is rarely "find a smart app."
+The real task is turn long reading into usable notes, then write from those notes without losing the source.
+RuTruebenz supports that workflow with Summarizr and Responder.

-Summary AI is the first tool when the student has articles, web pages, PDFs, or reference material.
-The goal is orientation: key points, translated takeaways where useful, and a shorter review path.
+Summarizr is the first tool when the student has articles, web pages, or reference material.
+The goal is orientation: key points, translated takeaways where useful, and a shorter review path before writing notes.

 Use Responder for drafting from context